 Table of Contents

 The advantages of functional testing automation are apparent: and it lies in the time savings.
 It’s enough to say that manual testing takes much time and resources when automatic testing requires just writing one script.
-However, this same advantage makes it possible to reuse this script, which optimizes the process significantly.
+However, this same advantage makes it possible to reuse this script, which optimizes the testing process quite significantly.

 This tool is known as one of the most popular functional testing tools for web applications.
-Moreover, it takes top place in the list of the most important and demanded tools for automation testing.
+Moreover, it takes top place in the list of the most important and demanded tools for automation and web testing.

 Selenium is flexible enough and supports Linux, Windows Mac, and many popular browsers, including Firefox, Headless browsers, IE, Chrome.

 The main Selenium properties are: